kubernetes/website/content/en/docs/setup/independent/high-availability.md

 - Follow [these instructions](/docs/tasks/administer-cluster/setup-ha-etcd-with-kubeadm/)
    to set up the etcd cluster.

-### Copy certificates to other control plane nodes
+### Copy required files to other control plane nodes

 The following certificates were created when you created the cluster.
-Copy these certificates to your other control plane nodes:
+Copy them to your other control plane nodes:

     - `/etc/kubernetes/pki/etcd/ca.crt`
     - `/etc/kubernetes/pki/apiserver-etcd-client.crt`